bdrupieski/bdrupieski.github.io/_posts/2016-09-13-anchors-in-jekyll-blog.md

 # Like this! ➠

 I recently wanted to link someone to a specific section of a blog post I had written.
 However, at the time I had no anchor elements to link to that specific section (which would act <a href='#'>like this underlined text</a> but maybe looks like a button or an icon).
 To fix this I could've manually added an anchor to link to the section I wanted, uploaded that one change, and used my single and very manually generated link to refer to that specific section of the blog post.
-However this could mean many manually generated links in the future which isn't a very clean solution.
+However, this could mean many manually generated links in the future which isn't a very clean solution.
 Is there some way I could automatically generate anchor elements to link to every header and paragraph in *all* of my blog posts?

 This blog is currently a [Jekyll](https://jekyllrb.com/) site.
 Each post is written in [markdown](https://en.wikipedia.org/wiki/Markdown) and then converted to a static HTML page by Jekyll.
 Hooking into the markdown to HTML conversion process probably isn't practical, but generating links programmatically for every paragraph or header element using JavaScript is probably easy.